 The need to continue to address priority needs and requirements for deferred maintenance, new technology, repairs and new construction projects is a large challenge facing the University in the years to come.
-Various committees and individuals are assessing the University's performance toward identified goals, use of energy resources and ways to achieve greater efficiencies and reduce expenditures in an effort to assist in meeting future challenges and reducing our cost of operation.
+Various committees and individuals are assessing the University's performance toward identified goals, which include obtaining greater revenue from non-traditional sources, as well as increased operational efficiencies.